When it comes to choosing an LMS, there’s one group whose needs often get forgotten or considered (too) late in the process.

 The power of an LMS features checklist

-Keeping a checklist of must-have LMS features is a good way of staying focused when shopping for a new learning management system.
+Keeping a checklist of top LMS features is a good way of staying focused when shopping for a new learning management system.
 It can also help you prioritize your requirements based on your needs and resources.

 So, whether it’s the 10 must-have features listed above, or your own customized list, try and stick to it.
 And don’t compromise.
 Your learners will love you (and your LMS) for it.